byWulf/brickpi3-nodejs/README.md

         //Get the instance of one motor and sensor let motor = brickpi3.utils.getMotor(BP, BP.PORT_A);
-        let sensor = brickpi3.utils.getSensor(BP, BP.PORT_2);
+        //getSensor has an optional third parameter which allows to overwrite the default configuration time limit let sensor = brickpi3.utils.getSensor(BP, BP.PORT_2);

         //First set the type of the sensor await sensor.setType(BP.SENSOR_TYPE.EV3_TOUCH);

+        //You can also change the default configuration time limit (3000ms) for the sensor configuration after initialization sensor.setConfigurationTimeLimit(4000);

         //Reset the motors encoder to 0
         await motor.resetEncoder();